-In Victoria, the construction and installation of swimming pools, spas and safety barriers and barrier maintenance are subject to the requirements of the Building Regulations 2018.
+In Victoria, the construction and installation of swimming pools, spas and safety barriers and barrier maintenance are all subject to the requirements of the Building Regulations 2018 (the Regulations).

 Swimming pool and spa owners have a legal obligation to ensure that they maintain the effective operation of swimming pool and spa safety barriers.
 Gates and doors must remain closed, except when entering the pool or spa.